berkesasa/React-WeatherApp/README.md

-# React Basic Components
+# React Weather App

+This weather application provides real-time weather updates based on location-specific searches.
+Users can instantly view current weather conditions for any chosen location.
 The technologies used in the project are React and Tailwind CSS.

 ## Table of Contents